Course Design Studio 2025

 • After lunch (organised by EDLAB) in the EDLAB building, materials and trainers with coordination and/or “topic of the day” experience are available to you to support your course redesign process in your own group or by yourself.

-• On the last day of the week (Thursday 10 July), through short presentations each course coordinator/planning team shares their main takeaways, inspirations and changes made to the course.
+• On the last day of the week (Thursday 10 July), through a short wrap-up, each course coordinator/planning team shares their main takeaways, inspirations and changes made to the course.
 Afterwards we have a closing lunch.

 • This activity may count towards your Continuing Professional Development (CPD) if relevant to your situation.